macbuse/macbuse.github.io/GPE_ENS_2021/index.md

 layout: page
 title: Contact Page
 ---
-# P de la Harpe : Topics in Geometric Group Theory
+#  Topics in Geometric Group Theory

 This page is a repo for exchanges in the gpe de lecture .